SRELETI/CompareProgLanguages/README.md

 **Python:**

 Python lexical analyzer uses special tokens called `INDENT` and `DEDENT` to check the indentation and dedentation in the program. `Whitespaces` and `new line` characters are used to separate tokens and lines respectively. `Whitespaces` in `comments` and `strings` doesn't separate tokens.

+**Python Identifiers:**

+* Class name Identifier starts with captial letter.
+All others start with lowercase letter.
+* Private Identifier has a leading underscore.
+* Strongly private Identifier has two leading underscores.
+* If a identifier also has two trailing underscores, then it is language defined special name.

+A single `_` underscore at the beginning of the identifier means, the method/data member is a private member of the class and doing `from <module/package> import *` will not fetch the private member.
+A double `__` at the beginning of the identifier with a max of one trailing `_` means, the method cant be overridden.

 ---